shaynemeyer/ghost-ai/README.md

 # Ghost AI

 Real-time collaborative system design workspace.
-Describe a system in plain English, let AI generate the architecture on a shared canvas, refine it with collaborators, and export a technical specification.
+Describe a system in plain English, let AI generate the architecture on a shared canvas, refine it with your team, and export a technical specification.

+## Features

+- **AI architecture generation** — describe a system in plain English; AI creates nodes and edges on the shared canvas in real time
+- **Collaborative canvas** — live cursors, presence avatars, and simultaneous editing via Liveblocks + React Flow
+- **Starter templates** — import a pre-built architecture (microservices, CI/CD pipeline, event-driven) as a starting point
+- **Spec generation** — convert the canvas graph into a persisted Markdown technical specification you can preview and download
+- **Project management** — create projects, invite collaborators, and manage access by owner / collaborator role

 ## Stack